-To contact your instructor, please send your message via Carmen.
-Direct emails via Outlook are more likely to get lost in Professor Wong's inbox.
+To contact the instructor and TA, please send your message via Carmen.
+Direct emails via Outlook are more likely to get lost in their inboxes.
 Your messages must be professional, otherwise you are unlikely to receive a response.
-You can expect email responses during normal business hours (i.e., Monday to Friday, 9am to 5pm), but not outside of these hours.
+You can expect email responses within 24 hours during normal business hours (i.e., Monday to Friday, 9am to 5pm), but not outside of these hours.